 The accounting and financial reporting treatment is determined by its measurement focus.
 Enterprise accounting uses a flow of economic resources measurement focus.
 With this measurement focus, all assets, deferred outflow of resources and all liabilities and deferred inflows of resources are included on the Statement of Net Position.
-Operating statements present increases (e.g., revenues) and decreases (e.g., expenses) in net total position.
+Operating statements present increases (e.g., revenues) and decreases (e.g., expenses) in net position.

 Basis of accounting determines when transactions are recorded in the financial records and reported on the financial statements.
-OBCM prepares financial statements using the accrual basis of accounting.
+CVA prepares financial statements using the accrual basis of accounting.
 Revenues resulting from exchange transactions, in which each party gives and receives essentially equal value, is recorded when the exchange takes place.
-Revenues resulting from non-exchange transactions, in which OBCM receives value without directly giving equal value in return, such as grants and entitlements, are recognized in the fiscal year in which all eligibility requirements have been satisfied.
-Eligibility requirements include timing requirements, which specify the fiscal year when the resources are required to be used or the fiscal year when the use is first permitted; matching requirements, in which OBCM must provide local resources to be used for a specified purpose; and expenditure requirements, in which resources are provided to OBCM on a reimbursement basis.
+Revenues resulting from non-exchange transactions, in which CVA receives value without directly giving equal value in return, such as grants and entitlements, are recognized in the fiscal year in which all eligibility requirements have been satisfied.
+Eligibility requirements include timing requirements, which specify the fiscal year when the resources are required to be used or the fiscal year when the use is first permitted; matching requirements, in which CVA must provide local resources to be used for a specified purpose; and expenditure requirements, in which resources are provided to CVA on a reimbursement basis.
 Expenses are recognized at the time they are incurred.

-3. Change in Accounting Principles
+3. Implementation of New Accounting Principles

-For the fiscal year ended June 30, 2015, OBCM has implemented Governmental Accounting Standards Board (GASB) Statement No. 68, Accounting and Financial Reporting for Pensions-an amendment of GASB Statement No. 27, GASB Statement No. 69, Government Combinations and Disposals of Government Operations and GASB Statement No. 71, Pension Transition for Contributions Made Subsequent to the Measurement Date - An Amendment of GASB Statement No. 68.
+For the fiscal year ended June 30, 2016, the School has implemented Governmental Accounting Standards Board (GASB) Statement No. 72, Fair Value Measurement and Application, GASB Statement No. 73, Accounting and Financial Reporting for Pensions and Related Assets That Are Not within the Scope of GASB Statement 68, and Amendments to Certain Provisions of GASB Statements 67 and 68, GASB Statement No. 76, The Hierarchy of Generally Accepted Accounting Principles for State and Local Governments and GASB Statement No. 79, Certain External Investment Pools and Pool Participants.